-The Council for Responsible Genetics (CRG) was founded 25 years ago by a coalition of scientists, public and occupational health activists, and reproductive rights advocates.
+The Council for Responsible Genetics (CRG) was founded in 1983 by a coalition of scientists, public and occupational health activists, and reproductive rights advocates.
 From its inception, CRG published articles in its magazine, GeneWatch, that examined the societal impacts of new discoveries in applied genetics.
 The field of public interest biotechnology had not yet taken root when CRG was formed, a tribute to the prescience of its founders.

 Many of the articles appearing in GeneWatch were written for a general audience, but were based on the latest scientific findings.
 CRG Board members, lawyers, biologists in many disciplines such as practicing geneticists, ecologists, embryologists, and molecular biologists contributed articles on risk assessments of genetically modified organisms, on the possible military uses of biotechnology, and on the mythology and oversimplification of the role of genes in biological systems,

 As the commercial interests in biotechnology became pervasive in American universities, there was a scarcity of disinterested and scientifically informed critics of biotechnology.
 The Council was the only dedicated place people could go to for another viewpoint on some new product or technique, a plan to genetically redesign human beings, or a project to re-speciate the biosphere with synthetic genetically-modified organisms.

 Among its early contributions, CRG coined the term "genetic discrimination," debunked false or exaggerated claims made about behavioral genetics, questioned the ethics of germ-line gene therapy, warned the public about the risks of genetically modified food, and advanced an agenda for financial disclosure in journals in response to the conflicts of interest arising when academia became partners with for-profit biotechnology companies.